Don’t miss the final events of the semester!

-Crucial Discussion Series begins on January 21 at 6:30pm
+FINAL Crucial Discussion Series event on April 11 at 6:30pm

 Discussion Schedule (all discussions take place at 6:30pm at the Stone Center):